3liz/lizmap-documentation/source/publish/advanced_lizmap_config.rst

 Create the lizmap_search table or view
 _______________________________________

-The database admin must create a table, view or materialized view called **lizmap_fts**.
+The database admin must create a table, view or materialized view called **lizmap_search**.
 This relation must be accessible in the search_path (you can put it in the public schema, or configure the search_path variable for the database or the user which connects to the database).

-The relation "lizmap_fts" must contain the following columns:
+The relation "lizmap_search" must contain the following columns:

 * **item_layer** (text).
 Name of the layer.
 For example "Countries"
 * **item_label** (text).
 Label to display the results, which is the data to search among.
 Ex: "France" or "John Doe - Australia".
 You can build it from a concatenation of serveral fields values.